davidrhoden/davidrhoden-basic-netlify/timeline/dreamed/dreamed-i-was-on-tour-dec-6-2020.md

 ---
 title: Dreamed I was on tour.
 date: 2020-12-06T08:00:00.000Z
 excerpt: I dreamed I was on tour with my band.
-We had a gig at a women's college.
+We had a gig at a women’s college.
 Also Betty.
 image: /static/img/betty/betty-with-david-on-couch-at-milan.jpg
 tags:
   - post